 The farm is a hands-on learning environment for low-input, environmental and economically sustainable food production.
 In addition to horticultural skills, student workers develop applied skills in design, engineering, and marketing.

-- Processing produce for year-round use in the residence halls in partnership with Dining Services and the Pilot Plant (Dept of Food Science & Human Nutrition).
+- Processing produce for year-round use in the residence halls in partnership with Dining Services and the Pilot Plant.
 This year we made thousands of pounds of tomato sauce, hot sauce, diced sweet peppers, chopped garlic, frozen kale & collards, squash puree, and a really big batch of kimchi

 - Providing farm by-products and native grasses to Fresh Press for paper production and research.